 Title: R/506/1999 Manage a project

 Level: 4

 Credit Value: 7

 GLH: 38

 Learning Outcomes The learner will: Assessment Criteria The learner can:

-Understand the management of a project 1.1 Explain how to carry out a costbenefit analysis for a project 1.2 Evaluate the use of risk analysis techniques 1.3 Evaluate project planning and management tools and techniques 1.4 Evaluate the impact of changes to project scope, schedule, finance, risk, quality and resources 1.5 Analyse the requirements of project governance arrangements
+Understand the management of a project 1.1 Explain how to carry out a costbenefit analysis for a project 1.2 Evaluate the use of risk analysis techniques 1.3 Evaluate project planning and management tools and techniques 1.4 Evaluate the impact of changes to project scope, schedule, finance, risk,quality and resources 1.5 Analyse the requirements of project governance arrangements

-2. Be able to plan a project 2.1 Analyse how a project fits with an organisation's overall vision, objectives, plans and programmes of work 2.2 Agree the objectives and scope of proposed projects with stakeholders 2.3 Assess the interdependencies and potential risks within a project 2.4 Develop a project plan with specific, measurable, achievable, realistic and time-bound (SMART) objectives, key performance indicators (KPIs) and evaluations mechanisms appropriate to the plan 2.5 Develop proportionate and targeted plans to manage identified risks and contingencies 2.6 Apply project lifecycle approaches to the progress of a project
+2. Be able to plan a project 2.1 Analyse how a project fits with an organisation's overall vision, objectives, plans and programmes ofwork 2.2 Agree the objectives and scope of proposed projects with stakeholders 2.3 Assess the interdependencies and potential risks within a project 2.4 Develop a project plan with specific, measurable, achievable, realistic and time-bound (SMART) objectives, key performance indicators (KPIs) and evaluations mechanisms appropriate to the plan 2.5 Develop proportionate and targeted plans to manage identified risks and contingencies 2.6 Apply project lifecycle approaches to the progress of a project

-3. Be able to manage a project 3.1 Allocate resources in accordance with the project plan 3.2 Brief project team members on their roles and responsibilities 3.3 Implement plans within agreed budgets and timescales 3.4 Communicate the requirements of the plans to those who will be affected 3.5 Revise plans in the light of changing circumstances in accordance with project objectives and identified risks 3.6 Keep stakeholders up to date with developments and problems 3.7 Complete close-out actions in accordance with project plans 3.8 Adhere to organisational policies and procedures, legal and ethical requirements when managing a project 4.
-Be able to evaluate the effectiveness of a project 4.1 Conduct periodic reviews of the progress and effectiveness of a or a project project using information from a range of sources 4.2 Evaluate the effectiveness of capturing and managing project- related knowledge 4.3 Report on the effectiveness of plans Additional information about this unit The Propert on the shoulder of plane N/A Unit aim (s) This unit aims to develop the knowledge and skills required to manage a project.
-Upon completion of this unit, learners will have developed an understanding of the management of a project and will be able to plan, manage and evaluate a project.
-Assessment requirements specified by Skills CFA Assessment Strategy a sector or regulatory body (if appropriate) Competence units (S/NVQ) Details of the relationship of the unit Management & Leadership (2012) and relevant national occupational National Occupational Standards: standards CFAM&LFA5 Manage projects
+Be able to manage a project Be able to evaluate the effectivenessof a project 3.1 Allocate resources in accordance withthe project plan 3.2 Brief project team members on theirroles and responsibilities 3.3 Implement plans within agreed budgets and timescales 3.4 Communicate the requirements of theplans to those who will be affected 3.5 Revise plans in the light of changing circumstances in accordance with project objectives and identified risks 3.6 Keep stakeholders up to date with developments and problems 3.7 Complete close-out actions in accordance with project plans 3.8 Adhere to organisational policies and procedures, legal and ethical requirements when managing a project 4.1 Conduct periodic reviews of the progress and effectiveness of a project using information from a rangeof sources 4.2 Evaluate the effectiveness of capturing and managing project-related knowledge 4.3 Report on the effectiveness of plans Additional information about this unit Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge andskills required to manage a project.
+Upon completion of this unit, learners will have developed an understanding of the management of a project and will be able toplan, manage and evaluate a project.
+Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unitand relevant national occupational standards Management & Leadership (2012) National Occupational Standards: • CFAM&LFA5 Manage projects